 This uses the “Spirit of Half-Life” technology that modders made to make the GoldSource engine do things that it couldn’t do previously, but if the mod maker used it, I don’t really see it being used here, short of the boss fight on the second level.

-Much like the rest of the confusing mod, the “boss fight” is a modified Nihilanth from the base game, except he now has a magic tongue like the game’s Barnacles.
+Much like the rest of the confusing mod, the “boss fight” is a modified Nihilanth from the original game, except he now has a magic tongue like the game’s Barnacles.
 Alongside a bunch of Alien Controllers, Winner must dump a bunch of ammo, grenades and other assorted things to destroy the weird monster.
-Get sucked in, Winner dies and the game restarts, forcing the cutscene that shows off this monster to replay.
+Get sucked in, the player dies and the game restarts, forcing the cutscene that shows off this monster to replay.
 The fight isn’t even that interesting, as circle-strafing while shooting it full of holes is enough to kill it.

 Once finished, there’s an epilogue cutscene doing a pan across a facility as a makeshift credits sequence, followed by a scientist (presumably Winner) finding the yellow crystal, the same one the boss alien monster absorbed for some reason.
 Presumably, this is meant to be part of the crystal that starts the events of Half-Life, but it certainly isn’t clear.

 Half-Life: Before is not that long, in fact my played time was about 15-30 minutes.
-Even some of the more passable Half-Life level packs at least get a few hours of entertainment, this just feels more like a proof of concept than something ready for prime time.
+Even some of the more decent Half-Life level packs at least get a few hours of entertainment, this just feels more like a proof of concept than something ready for prime time.

 What baffles me more than anything about this mod is that this was something Valve thought was worthy enough to put on Steam.
 There were likely so many other projects that possibly got skipped over for this extremely mediocre mod.